 What is Regression Testing?

-Regression means retesting the unchanged parts of the application.
-Regression Testing is the one in which test cases are re-executed in order to check whether the previous functionality of the application is working fine and the new changes have not introduced any new bugs.
+Regression Testing is a Software Testing type in which test cases are re-executed in order to check whether the previous functionality of the application is working fine and the new changes have not introduced any new bugs.
 This test can be performed on a new build when there is a significant change in the original functionality that too even in a single bug fix.

 What You Will Learn: